 The best way to get rid of germs?
 Clean them away!
 Hire a reliable cleaning team to keep your workplace spotless on a regular basis and make sure that special attention is paid to high-touch areas such as doorknobs, elevator handles, and computer keyboards.

 Anago specializes in cleaning offices and various other commercial facilities.
-We know exactly what areas and objects are the most likely to contribute to the spread of sickness and will make sure to clean and disinfect these thoroughly, every time.
+Our franchisees know exactly what areas and objects are the most likely to contribute to the spread of sickness and will make sure to clean and disinfect these thoroughly, every time.